About sponsorships

 You can choose whether to display your sponsorship publicly.
 One-time sponsorships remain visible for one month.

-Note: When you sponsor an account using a credit card, the charge will become effective immediately.
+When sponsoring through GitHub, your balance will be charged effective immediately.
 If you're starting a monthly sponsorship on behalf of your personal account, you'll immediately be charged a prorated amount for the time until your next regular billing date.
 If you're sponsoring on behalf of an organization, you can choose to pay the prorated amount or make the full monthly payment.

 Sponsorship fees